nvpabiw/bpass/README.md

 Why BPass?
 ===============================================
-- **Simplicity**: Main goal is to make the process of storing passwords as simpleas possible for the average user without going through a big learning curve on how to use it
+- **Simplicity**: Main goal is to make the process of storing passwords as simple as possible for the average user without going through a big learning curve on how to use it

 - **Portability**: User doesn't need to go through the hassle of importing gpg keys, etc. as just having a copy of the encrypted password file should be enough

-- Bash is everywhere on Linux/Unix based systems so BPass should work out of the box as long as Openssl package is installed.
+- **Bash** is everywhere on Linux/Unix based systems so BPass should work out of the box as long as Openssl package is installed.

-- Password file is automatically encrypted & decrypted each time bpass is used.
+- **Automatic** encryption & decryption process of password file each time bpass is used.

-- Decrypted file that is no longer in use is securely erased to make it unrecoverable
+- **Secure deletion** of decryption file to make it unrecoverable when it is no longer in use

-- No meta data related to encrypted file is leaked
+- **No meta data** related to encrypted file is leaked